 How to Manage Your Soft Tissue Injury

-Soft tissue injuries are commonly categorised depending on the time frame since injury and the healing processes that are occurring at that time.
+Soft tissue injuries are commonly categorised depending on the time frame since injury and the healing processes occurring at that time.

 Acute – Protection Phase

-A soft tissue injury is termed as acute from the initial time of injury and while the pain, bleeding and swelling is at its worst.
+A soft tissue injury is termed as acute from the initial time of injury, and while the pain, bleeding and swelling are at their worst.
 Your body’s aim at this point is to protect your injury from further damage.
 The usual time frame for your acute symptoms to settle is two to four days post-injury, but this can vary depending on how you treat your injury.

 Sub-Acute – Repair Phase

-A soft tissue injury is termed as sub-acute when the initial acute phase makes a transition to repairing the injured tissues.
-This phase commonly lasts up to six weeks post-injury when your body is bust laying down new soft tissue and reducing the need to protect your injury as the new scar tissue etc begins to mature and strengthen.
+A soft tissue injury is termed sub-acute when the initial acute phase transitions to repairing the injured tissues.
+This phase commonly lasts up to six weeks post-injury when your body is bust laying down new soft tissue and reducing the need to protect your injury as the new scar tissue etc., begins to mature and strengthen.

 Late Stage – Remodelling Phase

-Your body does not magically just stop tissue healing at six week post-injury.
+Your body does not magically stop tissue healing at six weeks post-injury.
 Healing is a continuum.
-At six weeks post-soft tissue injury your healing tissue is reasonably mature but as you stretch, strength and stress your new scar tissue it often finds that it is not strong enough to cope with your increasing physical demand.
+Your healing tissue is reasonably mature at six weeks post-soft tissue injury, but as you stretch, strengthen, and stress your new scar tissue, it often finds that it is not strong enough to cope with your increasing physical demand.